joshhodgson/RPi-OMX-Web-Manager/readme.md

 - Allows "Preloading" of videos (pause videos at 0:00 so they're ready to play immediately)

 ##To-Do
-+ Allow file uploads in browser
++ Allow file uploads in browser (and basic file management - renaming, deleting etc)
++ Store data about files (name, length, screencap perhaps?)
 + Enable custom file ordering, and possibly playlists
 + Improve for touch interface